-- (e) Hint: you may find the MATLAB function any useful. - (f) Use this function in the main simulation in order to check whether a new location of a forest fire has already been burned as well as to estimate the burned percentage of the complete considered area. - (g) Hint: only check for every squared kilometer whether it has been burned or not.
-You may want to use the MATLAB function meshgrid to generate all coordinate pairs at this level of granularity. - 3.
-Create a function that visualizes the forest fires over time. - (a) The visualization may look like the snapshot presented in Figure 1. - (b) Hint: you can plot circles in MATLAB by using the rectangle function (as logical as having to press Start to shut down Windows). - (c) Hint: prevent your animation from slowing down by clearing the figure before plotting an iteration.
-You can use the MATLAB command cla for this. - (d) Hint: in order to be able to actually see your animation, you may need to briefly pause the animation after plotting an iteration.
+Hint: you may find the MATLAB function any useful.

+(d) Use this function in the main simulation in order to check whether a new location of a forest fire has already been burned as well as to estimate the burned percentage of the complete considered area.

+Hint: only check for every squared kilometer whether it has been burned or not.
+You may want to use the MATLAB function meshgrid to generate all coordinate pairs at this level of granularity.

+- 3. Create a function that visualizes the forest fires over time. - (a) The visualization may look like the snapshot presented in Figure 1. - Hint: you can plot circles in MATLAB by using the rectangle function (as logical as having to press Start to shut down Windows). - Hint: prevent your animation from slowing down by clearing the figure before plotting an iteration.
+You can use the MATLAB command cla for this. - Hint: in order to be able to actually see your animation, you may need to briefly pause the animation after plotting an iteration. - 4.
+Write a script that runs 50 simulations of forest fires in an area of 130 by 240 kilometers.
+Suppose that the time in between the outbreak of two subsequent fires is on average 8 days (exponentially distributed), fires typically spread with a speed of 0.4 kilometers per day, and they move 0.9 kilometers per day.
+How many days does it take on average until the government has to declare a state of emergency after 10% of Alentejo is burning?
+Plot a histogram with the results of your simulation.
+You may want to change your simulation function by adding a parameter with which you can toggle the visualization on and off.

+Inferno day 89 - 10.1% of Alentejo is burning

-Figure 1: Example of a visualization of the forest fire simulation.
+Figure 1: Example visualization of the forest fire simulation.